Technology, data, and urban health in Africa

 Despite these differences, most urban areas offer the same advantages which include employment and educational opportunities, and are filled with young people.
 More than two-thirds of people living in urban areas are younger than 30.
 These urban dwellers face many health-related challenges, some of which are unique to their specific region while others are similar to those faced by people in cities in other parts of the world.
 These include poverty, air pollution, crime and lack of housing, all of which are determinants of health.

-Determinants of Health in Cities
+Determinants of Housing and Health in Cities

 Take housing, for example.
 The forceful removal (or evictions) of people from their places of residence due to cost can disrupt neighborhood social networks which can negatively affect the residents’ mental health.
 Researchers have linked poor housing conditions, which include overcrowding, poor ventilation, and pest infestation, to health conditions (such as, asthma) and increased risk of exposure to infectious diseases (such as, tuberculosis).
+Housing and health can often go hand-in-hand.

-But the scale and perception of housing availability differs across cities.
+But the scale and perception of housing availability differ across cities.
 For example, 19% of survey respondents in the city of Kano, Nigeria and 25% in Kumasi, Ghana reported that it was challenging to find affordable and safe housing.
 While, 78% of respondents in Accra, Ghana and Dakar, Senegal reported the same.
 These differences in the availability of affordable and safe housing can be due to many factors including, differences in the city’s size and the availability of opportunities.

 A major reason for the shortage of housing in many cities, is the lack of housing infrastructure.
 Governments have not been able to keep up with urban population growth.
 Many African cities lack adequate housing development, increasing the number of urban dwellers who live in slums.
-In addition to poor housing conditions, people who live in slums also have limited access to health services, water, sanitation and food.
+In addition to poor housing and health conditions, people who live in slums also have limited access to health services, water, sanitation and food.

 Using Technology to Get Better Data

-To address housing needs and to better understand settlements in urban areas, we need better data.
+To address housing and health needs and to better understand settlements in urban areas, we need better data.
 Census data that can provide information on housing quality is not always easily accessible.
 To remedy this lack of data, many innovative projects have been developed across the continent, focused on using sensors, satellite images, and other data streams to support policymaking and development.

 I am working with researchers in Africa to explore the use of non-traditional data sources to study settlements, spatial inequality and how it relates to health outcomes.
 As new infrastructure, such as, housing, malls, and hospitals, are introduced into neighborhoods, they can reshape existing community structures including neighborhood networks.
 These developments can provide or restrict access to various resources.
 All of these changes will have long-term impacts on the determinants of health.